LittleGreenYuan/Infection-simulation/README.md

 ## Contribution
 [1] Scatter-based simulation of infectious diseases.

+[2] SEIR model.

-[2] SEIRS model, where recovered individuals are still infected.
+[3] SEIRS model, where recovered individuals are still infected(May differ from the actual situation).

 ---